biojava/biojava.github.io/wiki/BioJava:PhyloSOC07.md

 ***Week 8 Maximum Parsimony Method***

-Day 1: Code for Maximum Parsimony Method (2)
+Day 1: Code for Maximum Parsimony Method (2) - done

 Building Data Structure : decide all possible tree structures & initialize variables for those trees.

-Day 2: Code for Maximum Parsimony Method (3)
+Day 2: Code for Maximum Parsimony Method (3) - still working on as 16th Jul.

 iterate the calculation to dicide a tree

-Day 3: Revising AddTree & getTreeAsJGraphT method (to allow both weighted/unweighted tree)
+Day 3: Revising AddTree & getTreeAsJGraphT method (to allow both weighted/unweighted tree) - done

-Day 4: Debugging for non-symmetric tree structure (1)
+Day 4: Debugging for non-symmetric tree structure (1) - to be worked out

-Day 5: Debugging for non-symmetric tree structure (2)
+Day 5: Debugging for non-symmetric tree structure (2) - to be worked out

 <Algorithm> 1. aligning sequences